supaorg/supa/README.md

 **tabs like in vscode**

-you can create and switch between tabs, and split windows
+create and switch between tabs, and split windows

 **any ai**

-from OpenAI and Anthropic to Ollama and any OpenAI-compatible API
+from OpenAI and Anthropic to Ollama and any OpenAI-compatible API; bring your own keys

 **many themes**

-you can switch between many themes and distinguish your workspaces
+use different themes for your workspaces; from colorful to boring

 **assistants**